Many authors are not interested in publicity,

 Norman Chansky is a graduate of the Boston’s Prozdor Hebrew High School, 1949.
 He received his Ph.D. from Columbia University in 1958.
 He is Professor Emeritus at Temple University.
 He had been appointed Visiting Professor, Tel Aviv University 1973-1974.
 His writings include ESSENCE OF THE PSALMS, Wipf and Stock, 2007.
 A collection of more than 150 poems in-spired by the Canonical Book of The Psalms.; OLD TESTAMENT LORE, Wipf and Stock, 2011.
 His poems have appeared in several collections including A Converso Lament in Karen Primack, editor, Under One Canopy, Kulanu 2002 and A tribute to Anton Schmid, set to music by Pete Seeger in Jerry Silverman, The Undying Flame: Ballads and Songs of the Holocaust (Syracuse: Syracuse University Press, 2002), xvi.
 3. (Copies shared with family and friends.)

-The author released three books published by Poetica.
+The author released four books published by Poetica.

 You can follow Leigh on Twitter at @La__Cuen.